-Parts of her life, specifically who funded her case against the U.S. Supreme Court, and the truth about the results of her autopsy, remain a mystery.
+Parts of her life, specifically who funded her case against the U.S. Supreme Court, and the truth about the results of her autopsy, remains a mystery.

 What is not a mystery is why Ms. Mallon was singled out when other asymptomatic carriers were known at the time, nor how she was able to infect so many.

-She was a cook who did not wash her hands well enough when preparing food for others.
+She was a cook who did not wash her hands thoroughly enough when preparing food for others.